IntelSoftware/SYCL_101/modern/1_uniform_initialization.rst

 *******************************************

 Even, when the uniform initialization helps with a lot of problems in C++, there are also some problems related to usage of it.
-The first of them is about using `auto` for variable declaration.
-Deduced type for the variable can be `std::initializer_list` instead of the type programmer would expect.
+The first of them is about using :code:`auto` for variable declaration.
+Deduced type for the variable can be :code:`std::initializer_list` instead of the type programmer would expect.
 This happens mostly when we combine auto variable declaration with equal sign, or if it has multiple elements, like in the code shown below: